blurdel/Guru-spring-data-jpa-jpa/README.md

-# Guru-spring-data-jpa-hibernate
+# Guru-spring-data-jpa-jpa
-Demo project for Spring Data JPA and Hibernate
+Demo project for Spring Data JPA using JPA